junxit/us-congress-bills-111/bill.md

 Section 533 of the National Housing Act (12 U.S.C.
 1735f–11) is amended—

 - **(1)** in subsection (a), by inserting after the period at the end the following: “For purposes of this subsection, the term early default means a default that occurs within 24 months after a mortgage is originated or such alternative appropriate period as the Secretary shall establish.”;
-- **(2)** in subsection (b), by inserting after the period at the end of the first sentence the following: “The Secretary shall also identify which mortgagees have had a significant or rapid increase, as determined by the Secretary, in the number or percentage of early defaults and claims on such mortgages, with respect to all mortgages originated by the mortgagee or mortgages on housing located in any particular geographic area or areas”; and
+- **(2)** in subsection (b), by inserting after the period at the end of the first sentence the following: “The Secretary shall also identify which mortgagees have had a significant or rapid increase, as determined by the Secretary, in the number or percentage of early defaults and claims on such mortgages, with respect to all mortgages originated by the mortgagee or mortgages on housing located in any particular geographic area or areas.”; and
 - **(3)** by adding at the end the following new subsections:
   > - **(d)** *Sufficient resources* There is authorized to be appropriated to the Secretary for each of fiscal years 2010 through 2014 the amount necessary to provide additional full-time equivalent positions for the Department, or for entering into such contracts as are necessary, to conduct reviews in accordance with the requirements of this section and to carry out other responsibilities relating to ensuring the safety and soundness of the Mutual Mortgage Insurance Fund.
   > - **(e)** *Reporting to Congress* Not later than 90 days after the date of enactment of the FHA Reform Act of 2010 and not less often than annually thereafter, the Secretary shall make available to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate any information and conclusions pursuant to the reviews required under subsection (a).
 Such report shall not include detailed information on the performance of individual mortgages.